CN and CP exceed their Maximum Grain Revenue Entitlements for Crop Year 2017–2018

 CN and CP moved 6.0 percent less grain this crop year

 In the 2017–2018 crop year, 40,618,285 tonnes of Western grain were moved—6.0 percent less than the volume moved during the previous crop year.
 The average length of haul of 953 miles was unchanged from the previous crop year.

 The Canada Transportation Act requires the CTA to determine each railway company’s annual maximum revenue entitlement and whether each entitlement has been exceeded.
 The maximum revenue entitlement is a form of economic regulation that enables CN and CP to set their own rates for services, provided the total amount of revenue collected from their shipments of Western grain remains below the ceiling set by the CTA.

 Entitlements are calculated using a formula containing numerous elements which are established by the Act.
-The Volume‑related Composite Price Index (VRCPI) is one of these elements and is determined by the CTA, no later than April 30 every year.
-The VRCPI is an inflation index which reflects forecasted price changes for railway labour, fuel, material and capital purchases by CN and CP, the two federally-regulated railways.
-The index, along with the actual tonnage of grain that was hauled and the average length of haul during the crop year for each railway, is used to determine the annual entitlements.
+The Volume‑related Composite Price Index (VRCPI) is one of these elements and is determined by the CTA for each of CN and CP, no later than April 30 every year.
+The VRCPI is an inflation index which reflects forecasted price changes for railway labour, fuel, material and capital purchases by CN and CP, the two federally regulated railways.
+The index, along with the actual tonnage of grain that was hauled and the average length of haul during the crop year for each railway, is used to determine the respective annual entitlements.

 About the CTA